mainsail-crew/mainsail/docs/index.md

 ---

 # Welcome to Mainsail!
-Mainsail is a lightweight & responsive web interface for Klipper, the 3D printer firmware.
-It focuses especially on an intuitive and consistent interface.
+Mainsail aims to make Klipper more accessible to end users through a lightweight, responsive web ui, centred around an intuitive and consistent design philsophy.
 {: .fs-5 }

 [Getting Started](/setup){: .btn .btn-primary }